MXM and Wolf Cousins

 MXM and Wolf Cousins are a pair of Swedish songwriting and production organisations, founded and established by songwriter and record producer Max Martin.
-MXM Studios and its affiliated producers are based in New York City, and Wolf Cousins Music are in Los Angeles.
+MXM Studios and its affiliated producers are based in New York City, and Wolf Cousins Music in Los Angeles.
 Both MXM and Wolf Cousins are headquartered in Stockholm, Sweden, where their works originate, as they both derive from the works of Maratone Studios and Cheiron Studios.

-Both of these studios together have formed a music collective around many of Max Martin's affiliates.
+These studios have formed a music collective around many of Max Martin's affiliates.
 The MXM team consists of Martin himself; Rami Yacoub; Savan Kotecha; Carolina Liar members Johan Carlsson, Peter Carlsson and Rickard Goransson; Cardigans guitarist Peter Svensson; and Elvira Anderfjard.
-This also did include Dr. Luke up until 2014.
+This also included Dr. Luke up until 2014.

 History

 Denniz PoP and Cheiron beginnings

 The origins of Cheiron Studios trace back to Swedish record producer and disc jockey Denniz PoP.
 In 1986, Pop and a group of local producers formed the remix collective Remixed Records, releasing underground reworks of popular songs.
 Their growing recognition in Europe attracted nightclub owner Tom Talomaa, who supported the team’s transition to professional production.
 As their work expanded, the collective split into two divisions: Basement Division for underground projects and SweMix Records for commercial releases and new artists.

 By 1990, SweMix Records had begun to sign several artists, including Kayo, Leila K, The Cool Runnings, Dayeene and Dr. Alban, the latter of which granted Denniz Pop his first chart entry as a producer with "Hello Afrika", peaking at number 7 in the Swedish Singles Chart.
 The song was later made part of Dr. Alban's debut album Hello Afrika, which was entirely produced by Pop.
 In 1991, Remixed Records was sold and made into an official label, signing artists like Solid Base and Sonic Dream Collective.
 Furthermore, SweMix was split in two: SweMix Productions and SweMix Record & Publishing.
-SweMix Productions most notably went on to sign on Swedish DJ StoneBridge and received international acclaim when he released his remix of "Show Me Love" by Robin S. and put Sweden on the international map for club music.
-SweMix Records & Publishing eventually got sold to Bertelsmann Music Group and became SweMix's parent label.
+SweMix Productions most notably went on to sign on Swedish DJ StoneBridge, who shortly garnered attention with his remix of "Show Me Love" by Robin S..
+SweMix Records & Publishing was eventually sold to Bertelsmann Music Group and became SweMix's parent label.
 As a result, Denniz Pop and Tom Talomaa took over as chairman and creative directors and renamed it Cheiron and began working in the studio.